ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #fig-ACE-Groupcomm-Policies title="ACE Groupcomm Policies" artwork-align="center"}

 * 'mgt_key_material', encoded as a CBOR byte string and containing the administrative keying material to participate in the group rekeying performed by the KDC.
-The exact format and content depend on the specific rekeying scheme used in the group, which MAY be specified in the application profile (OPT3).
+The application profile MUST define if this field is used, and if used then MUST specify the exact format and content depend on the specific rekeying scheme used in the group (REQ20).

 Specific application profiles that build on this document MUST specify how exactly the keying material is used to protect the group communication (REQ10).